geoffreygarrett/notes.geoffreygarrett.com/content/notes/threejs-basics.md

 {{< /rawhtml >}}

-There exists a [plethora of examples](https://threejs.org/) which can be used as starting points in your projects, one of which I often see when [signing into GitHub](https://github.com/home).
+There exists a [plethora of examples](https://threejs.org/) which can be used as starting points in your projects, one of which I often encounter when [signing into GitHub](https://github.com/home).
 Another personal favourite of mine is SpaceX's simulator which demonstrates the [**actual interface** used by NASA Astronauts](https://iss-sim.spacex.com/) to manually pilot the Spacex Dragon 2 spacecraft to the International Space Station (ISS).